danirebollo/7bGSM_2_8bASCII/README.md

 4- Code must be optimized to use little Flash and little RAM, as it would if you were coding FW.

-5- To submit your solution for evaluation, you must create a private repository in your own GitHub account.
-Name the new repository “LastnamesFirstname-Geotab-FwChallenge”, upload your code in a single commit in branch “master”, and add users @DVLG and @csanchezdll as collaborators to that repository.

 # Known bugs #
 ## '@' character problem ##
 -'@' character problem: